Modeling scale-up of particle coating by atomic layer deposition: Results

 \subsection{Scale up of batch processes}

 The value of $\mathrm{Da}$ increases with increasing amount of surface area inside the reactor.
-Consequently, it is a useful parameter that can be applied to track the behavior of a process upon scale up.
+Consequently, we can use this parameter to track the behavior of a process upon scale up.
 An ideal process would achieve saturation in the minimum possible time and utilize 100\% of the supplied precursor.
-As will be shown below, all of the reactor models approach ideal behavior in the limit of high $\mathrm{Da}$, but the degree of ideality varies among the models and this highlights differences in their scalability.
+As will be shown below, all of the reactor models approach ideal behavior in the limit of high $\mathrm{Da}$, but the degree of ideality varies among the models.
+This highlights the differences in their scalability.

-Figure \ref{fig2} shows saturation plots with the evolution of the fractional surface coverage as a function of dose time for batch processes with the well-mixed [Fig \ref{fig2}(A)] and plug flow [Fig \ref{fig2}(B)] precursor transport approximations.
+Figure \ref{fig2} shows saturation plots depicting the evolution of the fractional surface coverage as a function of dose time for batch processes with the well-mixed [Fig \ref{fig2}(A)] and plug flow [Fig \ref{fig2}(B)] precursor transport approximations.
 Results are shown for increasing values of the Damköhler number.
 The plots are represented using the normalized dose time $\tau$.
-A value of $\tau=1$ represents the time at which the total number of moles of precursor inserted in the reactor equals the total number of surface reactive sites, so a fractional surface coverage approaching one for $\tau=1$ indicates that the process is reaching the transport-limited regime and approaching ideal behiavior.
+A value of $\tau=1$ represents the time at which the total number of moles of precursor inserted in the reactor equals the total number of surface reactive sites, so a fractional surface coverage approaching one for $\tau=1$ indicates that the process is reaching the transport-limited regime and approaching ideal behavior.
 For both the well-mixed and plug flow models, the slope of fractional coverage vs dose time increases with increasing values of $\mathrm{Da}$.
 The time to saturation also shortens, reaching values close to $\tau=1$, thus confirming that ALD processes do become more efficient as they are scaled.
 However, that transition takes place at lower Damköhler numbers for the plug flow model, with the transition taking place for $\mathrm{Da}>10$, whereas for the well-mixed reactor the transition requires $\mathrm{Da}>30$.

 One way of visualizing the transition from a reaction to a transport-limited regime is by tracking the fractional surface coverage for $\tau=1$ as a function of the Damköhler number.
 This is shown in Figure \ref{fig3} for both the well-mixed and plug flow models.
 The results show that the plug flow model transitions faster to a reaction limited regime, achieving larger fractional surface coverages than the well-mixed model for the same process and surface area (equal $\mathrm{Da}$).